 Compensation to Class Members under the terms of the Settlement Agreement, still subject to Court Approval, is as follows:

-Additionally, the Defendants (StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange) would also implement a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).
+Additionally, StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange have implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).